Eviction Via Form N12 Process: Good Faith Intention of at Least One Year of Occupancy | Case in Point Paralegal Services

 Yes No Share to Facebook

-Question: What are the requirements for an N12 eviction notice in Ontario?
+Question: What are the requirements for a landlord to evict a tenant in Ontario with an N12 notice for own use?

 Understanding the Requirements During an N12 Eviction for Own Use By the Landlord or Family Member

 Eviction Via Form N12 Process: Good Faith Intention of at Least One Year of OccupancyIt is common for a landlord to want to repossess a rental unit for the purpose of replacing the tenant occupancy with occupancy by the landlord, a close family member of the landlord, or for the occupancy by a forthcoming purchaser of the premises and when such circumstances arise, the landlord must truly hold an intention that the substitute occupancy will last for at least one year.
-The law imposes the mandate of a good faith intention that the replacing occupant will stay within the rental premises of at least one-year so to ensure that a landlord refrains from stating a desire to take back the rental unit without a genuine intention to occupy the rental unit; and perhaps does so merely as a guise to evicting the tenant so to replace the tenant with a fresh tenant that is willing to pay a higher rent.
+Legally, landlords are bound to act with sincerity with a genuine intention that the substitute occupancy, whether by the landlord, by a close family member of the landlord, or by a purchaser of the property, will occur for at least one one year.
+This legal stipulation ensures that landlords refrain from falsely declaring a need to reclaim the rental unit and potentially using such as falsity as a means to remove existing tenant and to obtain substitute tenant at an increased rent.

 The Law